The Park School of Buffalo: Clubs and student organizations

 The Upper School is notable for the degree to which the student body is involved in administrative and decision-making processes.
 There is an active Student Government organization, which annually elects a voting representative to the school's Board of Trustees.
 The Ecology Club, Mock Trial organization and Model UN Club are all popular among students.
 The Buffalo Rapids of the American Basketball Association played home games at the school from November 2005 to February 2006.

 Park School summer camp

 Each summer the school runs a summer day camp that is open to Park students and non-Park students from throughout the Greater Buffalo region.
 The school also offers annual soccer and basketball camps for boys and girls ages 8–14.

-Investigation into past teacher abuse

-On 27 April 2018, Park announced that it had retained legal counsel to conduct an investigation into allegations of past teacher abuse.
-The school released the report to the public on 7 December 2018.